-My designated office hours will be on Monday and Wednesday from 2:30pm to 3:30pm in PAIS 573.
+My designated office hours will be on Monday and Wednesday from 1:30pm to 2:30pm in R. Rollins, R432.
+While we call these "office hours" they really should be "student hours".
+These are set times dedicated to all of you.
+This means that I will be in my office waiting for you to come by with whatever questions you have.
 I'm also available outside of those designated times.
 I just ask that you schedule an appointment in advance.
 Make an appointment with me here.
-My office hours will be held virtually through the end of January, with details on our Canvas page.
+Unless we arrange otherwise, my office hours will be exclusively in-person.